tiagonmas/ManagerReadme/README.md

 As Manager of a team, it is my job to:

 - Attracting and ensuring we are bringing the best talent into the organization and retaining that talent.
--	Helping grow every person on the team technically and through their career (even if the next step is not on our team)
+-	Helping grow every person on the team and through their career (even if the next step is not on our team)
 -	Understanding the business and translating what we need to do into priorities for the team to create clarity.
--	Ensuring that you have everything you need to do your job and that if there are barriers that I am finding ways to help you get around them
+-	Ensuring that you have everything you need to do your job and that if there are barriers that I am finding ways to help you get around them.
--	Advocating for each member of the team
+-	Advocating for each member of the team.
 -	Creating a culture that provides an environment where everyone on the team can do their best work.